 The seasonal flooding and damp soil conditions provide the ideal environment for the White Tupelo forests to thrive.
 In fact the word 'tupelo' comes from the language of a Native American tribe, known as the Muscogee (Creek) Nation, and it means 'swamp'.

-In Gulf County, this extraordinary tree grows to about 50 to 70 feet in height - often surrounded by an expanse of lake or from the Apalachicola River basin.
+In Gulf County, this extraordinary tree grows to about 50 to 70 feet in height.

-Tupelo Honey is so prized in the region, that an annual Tupelo Honey festival usually takes place in May, hosted by the small community of Wewahitchka (cancelled for 2020).
+Tupelo Honey is so prized in the region, that an annual Tupelo Honey festival usually takes place in May, hosted by the small community of Wewahitchka (although it was cancelled for 2020).
 At this festival, beekeepers from the region gather and sell this rare honey.
-I managed to find a couple of genuine suppliers who also offer their Tupelo Honey on Amazon (it looks to me like not all Tupelo Honey is from nectar gathered mostly from White Tupelo trees).

 The delicate, inconspicuous blooms of the White Tupelo tree start as a small, pea-sized bud, from which many pollen-laden anthers burst out, tempting honey bees to the sweet nectar at the base of each fragile spike.